JetBrains-Research/reflekt/README.md

     // Version of Kotlin should be 1.4.30+ that supports IR backend kotlin("jvm") version "1.5.10" apply true

-    // Please, use the latest Reflekt version.
-    // The current latest version is: 0.2.0 id("io.reflekt") version "0.2.0" apply true
+    // Please, use the same version with the Kotlin version in your project id("io.reflekt") version "1.5.10" apply true

     // Necessary only for this example, for Kotless library id("io.kotless") version "0.1.6" apply true